blizzhackers/documentation/kolbot/FAQ.md

 * https://compfreakstars.blogspot.com/2011/11/0xc0000005-error-every-day-many.html
 * https://stackoverflow.com/questions/14949904/what-do-i-do-when-my-program-crashes-with-exception-0xc0000005-at-address-0
 * http://www.errorlive.com/exception-code-0xc0000005

+### attempt to access invalid address

+1. **Q:** I get the error message "attempt to access invalid address" when starting a profile in hidden mode.
+2. **A:** This is usually caused by a version mismatch.
+Ensure the Diablo II version selected in D2Bot matches your installed game version (e.g. 1.13d vs 1.14d).

 ### you were disconnected from d2 server
 1. **Q:** I get all the time d2 error when it's opened by D2BS: "You were disconnected from d2 server.
 Please reconnect"